jlizakowski/headlight_detector/readme.md

 * Initial version detects RPM, but needs calibration and testing.
 ![](./doc/RPM_detector.grc.png)

+Status: Signs of working, needs calibration and testing.
+Was able to detect RPM variations and output a signal that should be proportional to RPM.

 ###Optical 4F correlator for enhanced detection of headlights.
 * This is a fancy add-on for better detection.
 * All-optical image filter, performing fourier transforms with matched a filter.
 * Octave / matlab scripts to test the math with images of cars
 * Schematic of the actual optical system.
 (Not built yet)
 ![Headlight_Detector_4F_Correlator](./doc/Headlight_Detector_4F_Correlator.png)

+Status: Theoretical, simulated.
+Implementation is conceptually simple, but likely difficult to get working properly.

 ### Examples of headlight spectrum
 ![Spectrum when turning lights off momentarily](doc/spectrum_lights_on_and_off.png)